moltenib/simple-duplicate-finder/README.md

 - A modification date, or
 - A file name.

 Choosing SHA-1 and Adler-32 will open all files in the file system under the chosen directory, altering their access dates, but checking the modification time or file name will only use the file's metadata, which is much faster to retrieve.
-Further considerations:
+Other considerations:

 - SHA-1 was originally intended as a cryptographic hashing algorithm and is the only method that should always and only return duplicates.
 It is also the slowest.
 - Adler-32 was made for block parity calculation rather than hashing, and is particularly not reliable with small files.